Ryeberg Curators

 Ryeberg Curator BioJowita Bydlowska RSS

 Jowita Bydlowska was born in Warsaw, as in Poland.
 She moved to Canada as a teenager.
 That hurt.
 She got over it eventually and now she likes it in Canada.
-She lives in Toronto with her little family in a little house.
-She's the author of "Drunk Mom," a memoir, published by Doubleday Canada and HarperCollins Australia.
-She’s written a couple novels that she hopes will also be published at some future date.
+She's the author of "Drunk Mom," a memoir, and "Guy," a novel.
 For fun she takes weird pictures, usually of herself, because she and herself are on the same page most of the time so it's just easier that way.
 More from Jowita Bydlowska here.Go to curator page - Matt Cahill

 - Mary Ellen Carroll